Code-Institute-Submissions/Memory-Memory/README.md

 [Memory Memory Game Wireframe](https://github.com/SJE-1/Memory-Memory/blob/0815b2e3e28d8b33e2e65b50f4716ff6fbb8c582/Wireframe/Memory%20Memory%20Game%20Wireframe.pdf)

 ## Features
+This game includes 16 cards which the user must match This game includes a shuffle feature to the cards
 This game includes the option to play music.
 The game also includes instructions and a restart button.
-This game includes a shuffle feature

 ### Features Left to Implement
 - Adding different Levels to the game, by giving less time or by adding more cards